s-sylwia/NeedCabASAP/README.md

 **Status: In Progress**

 This project is currently in progress and is not yet ready for production use.
-We are actively working on implementing new features and resolving any issues that arise.
-Contributions and feedback are welcome!
+I'm working on implementing new features and resolving any issues that arise.

 Welcome to NeedCabASAP, an intuitive and efficient Uber-like app that seamlessly connects users with nearby vehicles, allowing them to book rides, calculate costs, and enjoy convenient transportation services.